kpilszak/candy-crush-react/README.md

 ## Overview

 Welcome to the Candy Crush in React project! 🚀 This application brings the classic Candy Crush game to life using the power of React.
-Swipe candies in any direction (as long as it's not blocked) to create sets of matching candies.
+Move candies in any direction (as long as it's not blocked) to create sets of matching candies.
 With 6 vibrant colors, the challenge is to match 3 or 4 candies of the same color in rows or columns.

 ## Technologies